 - Billing and Payments (25% of score): Payment, statement, and billing frequency and options.

 Scores of between 0 and 100 are given for each of the three categories; these are rounded to the nearest whole number when comparing plans on a Canstar Blue NBN search result.
-The Value Score, Pricing Score and Feature Scores of plans and products are re-calculated daily, with changes then reflected on Canstar Blue’s comparison tool.
+The Value Score, Pricing Score and Feature Scores of plans are re-calculated daily, with changes then reflected on our comparison tool, so you can be sure you’re seeing the best deals and best NBN plans in real time.

-- Best Value NBN 12 Plan: The best-ranked NBN plan at NBN 12 speeds, as determined by Canstar Blue’s Value Score.
+- Best Basic NBN Plan: The best-ranked NBN plan at NBN 12 speeds, as determined by Canstar Blue’s Value Score.

-- Best Value NBN 25 Plan: The best-ranked NBN plan at NBN 25 speeds, as determined by Canstar Blue’s Value Score.
+- Best Everyday NBN Plan: The best-ranked NBN plan at NBN 25 speeds, as determined by Canstar Blue’s Value Score.

-- Best Value NBN 50 Plan: The best-ranked NBN plan at NBN 50 speeds, as determined by Canstar Blue’s Value Score.
+- Best Family NBN Plan: The best-ranked NBN plan at NBN 50 speeds, as determined by Canstar Blue’s Value Score.

-- Best Value NBN 100 Plan: The best-ranked NBN plan at NBN 100 speeds, as determined by Canstar Blue’s Value Score.
+- Best Fast NBN Plan: The best-ranked NBN plan at NBN 100 speeds, as determined by Canstar Blue’s Value Score.

 In the event that two or more plans have the same value score in any given category, the cheapest option will be featured.